Multi-Sideband RABBIT in Argon: Introduction

 \section{Introduction}

 The reconstruction of attosecond beating by interference of two-photon transitions \hbox{(RABBIT)} is a widely employed technique to measure attosecond time delays in photo\-ionization processes \cite{Paul2001,Muller2002,Klunder2011}.
 The extraction of time information from the RABBIT measurements usually involves retrieving atomic phases encoded in the delay-dependent modulation of the sideband (SB) yield.
 These SBs are traditionally formed in the photo\-electron spectrum by the interaction of two photons (one pump, one probe) with the target.
 Spectral harmonics from an attosecond pulse train (the pump photons) form discrete photo\-electron signal peaks.
 The presence of a time-delayed infrared field (the probe photon) then creates a signal in between these main peaks that oscillates with the time delay.
-The so retrieved atomic phase ($\Delta\phi_a$) from the RABBIT measurement can be separated into a single-photon ionization contribution ($\Delta\eta$, Wigner phase \cite{PhysRev.98.145}) and a continuum-continuum (cc) coupling phase ($\Delta\phi^{cc}$) by applying an ``asymptotic approximation'' \cite{Dahlstr_m_2012,Dahlstr_m_2014,RevModPhys.87.765}.
+The so retrieved atomic phase ($\Delta\phi^{at}$) from the RABBIT measurement can be separated into a single-photon ionization contribution ($\Delta\eta$, Wigner phase \cite{PhysRev.98.145}) and a continuum-continuum (cc) coupling phase ($\Delta\phi^{cc}$) by applying an ``asymptotic approximation'' \cite{Dahlstr_m_2012,Dahlstr_m_2014,RevModPhys.87.765}.

-Variations of the RABBIT scheme, such as \hbox{0-SB}, \hbox{1-SB}, and \hbox{2-SB}, have been utilized to study the dipole transition phases and attosecond pulse shaping \cite{Loriot_2017,PhysRevA.104.043113, Maroju2020all}.
-As the name suggests, in a 3-SB \hbox{RABBIT} scheme, three SBs are formed between two consecutive main photoelectron peaks \cite{Harth2019,Bharti2021}.
-The creation of these three SBs requires more than one transition in the continuum, i.e., the absorption or emission of several probe photons.
-To explain the phases of the oscillations in the yield of the three sidebands, we recently extended the asymptotic approximation and the decomposition scheme of the phases to include an arbitrary number of cc transitions.
-Specifically, we expanded the phase of the relevant $N^{\rm th}$-order transition matrix elements into a sum of the Wigner phase and $N\!-\!1$ cc phases, each describing a step\-wise transition in the continuum~\cite{Bharti2021}:
+Variations of the RABBIT scheme, such as \hbox{0-SB}, \hbox{1-SB}, and \hbox{2-SB}, have been utilized to study dipole transition phases and attosecond pulse shaping \cite{Loriot_2017,PhysRevA.104.043113, Maroju2020all}.
+As the name suggests, in a \hbox{3-SB} \hbox{RABBIT} scheme, three SBs are formed between two consecutive main photoelectron peaks \cite{Harth2019,Bharti2021}.
+The delay-dependent oscillation in the photo\-electron signal of these three SBs requires more than one transition in the continuum, i.e., the absorption or emission of several probe photons.
+For a hydrogenic system, we recently~\cite{Bharti2021} extended the asymptotic approximation to a decomposition scheme, which expands the phase of the $N^{\rm th}$-order dipole matrix element ${\cal M}^{(N)}$, describing the absorption of an ionizing extreme ultra\-violet (XUV) photon followed by $N\!-\!1$ infra\-red (IR) photon exchange in the continuum, into a sum of the Wigner phase and $N\!-\!1$ cc phases.